Skip top navigation

 Experience

-William was the product and user interface designer for 2d3's boujou, a revolutionary new software package for the special effects industry which has been praised for its ease of use.
+He was the user interface designer for 2d3's boujou, a revolutionary new software package for the special effects industry which has been praised for its ease of use.
 Boujou allows computer special effects to be merged with live film footage with little or no manual intervention, creating some challenging user interface deign issues for providing optimal user guidance.
 Boujou has been used in a number of major films including Captain Corelli's Mandolin, Harry Potter, the Italian Job, Lara Croft and The Matrix Reloaded.
 Boujou itself won an Emmy Award in 2002.
 Other projects have included interaction design and evaluation for Ansbacher Bank, Harcourt Education, Jato Dynamics, Rational Software, Reuters, Smart Card Integrations and Vicon Motion Systems.

 (Click here for a complete list of clients.)